-- A. Establish and maintain a registry that identifies the biological agents possessed, maintained, transferred, and received by a person in this State; - B. Conduct facility surveys by mail, by on-site visit, or both, initially and periodically after that, to: - (1) Ensure compliance with the standards and requirements of the BAR Program; and - (2) Address any deficiencies or complaints; - C. Provide or approve the forms that a person shall complete and submit to the Department under the BAR Program;
+A. Establish and maintain a registry that identifies the biological agents possessed, maintained, transferred, and received by a person in this State;

+B. Conduct facility surveys by mail, by on-site visit, or both, initially and periodically after that, to:

+(1) Ensure compliance with the standards and requirements of the BAR Program; and

+(2) Address any deficiencies or complaints;

+C. Provide or approve the forms that a person shall complete and submit to the Department under the BAR Program;

-- D. Issue notice when a survey of a facility yields findings of deficiencies related to the standards or requirements of the BAR Program; - E. Investigate a complaint that a facility or an employee is not complying with the standards or requirements of the BAR Program; and - F. Release BAR information, as provided in this chapter, to: - (1) State and federal law enforcement agencies; - (2) CDC; and - (3) Trusted partners.
+D. Issue notice when a survey of a facility yields findings of deficiencies related to the standards or requirements of the BAR Program;

+E. Investigate a complaint that a facility or an employee is not complying with the standards or requirements of the BAR Program; and

+F. Release BAR information, as provided in this chapter, to:

+(1) State and federal law enforcement agencies;

+(3) Trusted partners; and

+(4) The Secretary or designee.